mongodb/docs/source/includes/api/list-tables/create-cluster-request-body.rst

        | ``.id``
      - string
      - Conditional
-     - Unique identifer of the replication document for a zone in a
+     - Unique identifer of the replication object for a zone in a
        |global-write-cluster|.

        .. list-table:: When is this value needed?